tilomitra/teach-me-product/markdown/1_Intro/1_Welcome-to-Teach-Me-Product.md

 ## Feedback

-If you have feedback on how to improve the site or are interested in getting in touch, send me an email at: teachmeproduct \[at\] gmail.com.
+If you have feedback on how to improve the site or are interested in getting in touch, send me an email at: info \[at\] teachmeproduct.com.